Srujan1993/datadabblers/MicrosoftFabric/DataIngestion/ETL/README.md

 The import file HubSpot_Contacts_Import.csv in this repository is an extract of Customers from the Adventure Works database with all the required columns to successfully import into HubSpot and the IDs to join back to the ERP tables after importing into Fabric.

-You will need to add the email address of the Contact Owner in the ContactOwner column.
+You will need to add the name of the Contact Owner in the ContactOwner column.

 Now the import file is complete you will need to configure HubSpot to include the extra fields we have added.
 To do this you will need to follow these steps: